-PE 156 0.5-2 Units Instructional Lap Swimming
+0.5 Unit Instructional Lap Swimming

-~Prerequisite: Knowledge and demonstration of efficient swim skills.
+Prerequisite: Knowledge and demonstration of efficient swimming skill.

 Designed to provide stroke and cardiovascular development for students at all swimming levels.
 U.S. Master's Swimming Program will be available for those interested in the competitive aspects of swimming.
-Transfer Credit: CSU/UC.
+Transfer Credit: CSU/UC